MicrosoftDocs/Viva/workplace-analytics-insights/customer-focus.md

 ---
 ROBOTS: NOINDEX,NOFOLLOW
-title: Increase customer focus with Workplace Analytics insights
+title: Increase customer focus with Microsoft 365 Insights
 description: Learn how to use insights data to analyze and increase customer focus
 author: madehmer
 ms.author: v-mideh